Best Bass Guitar Brands 2016

-The best-known low-ender in the GIbson lineup may be the Firebird, employed for years by Nikki Sixx of Motley Crue.
+The best-known low-ender in the GIbson lineup may be the Thunderbird, employed for years by Nikki Sixx of Motley Crue.
 It’s a hot-looking instrument, modeled after the Gibson Firebird guitar shape.
 Yes, they even make a Les Paul bass, with the same mahogany body and maple cap that their guitars are famous for.
 If you have the cash, Gibson might be right up your alley.

 Warwick is a German company well deserving of being put at the top of any list of top bass guitar builders.
 Their Corvette, Streamer, and Thumb models, along with the rest of their German-made instruments, are worth the cost if you can swing it.

 These are incredible instruments featuring exotic tonewoods and gorgeous finishes.
 Personally, the Warwick Corvette is probably the finest bass I ever owned.
 If you are serious about your music and you have a few spare coins laying around, I highly recommend it.